poult-lab/daily-word/english_words_ learning.md

 [adj] In China, the power industry is a traditional monopolistic industry./In a high-profile case SAMR investigated Chinese tech giant in Alibaba in 2021, fining the firm a record 18.2 billion yuan ($2.8 billion) after it was found guilty of monopolistic practices.

 "controlling or trying to get complete control over sth, especially an industry or a company"

+#### 01/19.03

+01.in wake of

+[phrase] 'Europe won't be blackmailed,' Danish PM says in wake of Trump Greenland threats.

+"following (someone or something), especially as a consequence"

+02.collision  [kəˈlɪʒn]

+[noun]  {~ (with sb/sth) | ~ (between/of A and B)}

+a collision between two trains.

+"an accident in which two vehicles or people crash into each other"

+[noun] a collision between two opposing points of view.

+"a strong disagreement between two people or between opposing ideas, opinions, etc.; the meeting of two things that are very different"

+03.collide /kəˈlaɪd/

+[v] Two high-speed trains collide in Spain, 21 killed.

+"if two people, vehicles, etc. collide , they crash into each other; if a person, vehicle, etc. collides with another, or with sth that is not moving, they crash into it"

+#### 01/20.02

+01.cellulose /ˈseljuloʊs/

+[n] In scientific terms, **Cellulose (Insoluble Fiber)** is the "mechanical tool" your digestive system is currently missing.

+"a natural substance that forms the cell walls of all plants and trees and is used in making plastics, paper, etc."

+02.insoluble /ɪnˈsɑːljəbl/

+[adj] Carotenes are insoluble in water and soluble in oils and fats.

+"that does not dissolve in a liquid"

+#### 01/21.05

+01.insulin  [ˈɪnsəlɪn]

+[noun] No one should have to pay $1,000 a month for insulin.

+"a chemical substance produced in the body that controls the amount of sugar in the blood (by influencing the rate at which it is removed); a similar artificial substance given to people whose bodies do not produce enough naturally"

+02.give off /ɡɪv ɔːf/

+[pv] In spring the fields give off an earthy aroma.

+"If something gives off or gives out a gas, heat, or a smell, it produces it and sends it out into the air."

+03.secret /ˈsiːkrət/

+[n] "something that is known about by only a few people and not told to others"

+[adj] "known about by only a few people; kept hidden from others"

+04.secrete /sɪˈkriːt/

+[v] insulin is secreted in response to rising levels of glucose in the blood.

+"(of a cell, gland, or organ) produce and discharge (a substance)."

+05.pancreas /ˈpæŋkriəs/

+[n] **Insulin** is secreted by the pancreas.

+"an organ near the stomach that produces insulin and a liquid that helps the body to digest food"

+#### 01/27.04

+01.immersive /ɪˈmɜːrsɪv/

+[adj] I feel that the language barrier has been lifted and it's much easier  for global fans to have an immersive experience with my music./Department of Immersive Media Engineering./ Each race is hosted indoors in expansive exhibition halls, creating an immersive and electrifying race, where your spectators can support you from the very beginning to the very end.

+"used to describe a computer system or image that seems to surround the user"

+02.electrifying /ɪˈlektrɪfaɪɪŋ/

+[adj] "very exciting"

+03.spectator /ˈspekteɪtər/

+[n] Thirty thousand spectators watched the final game.

+"a person who is watching an event, especially a sports event"

+04.live up to /lɪv ʌp tu/

+[vp] Trump says he’s raising tariffs on South Korea because it’s ‘not living up’ to trade agreement.

+"If someone or something lives up to what they were expected to be, they are as good as they were expected to be."

+#### 02/02.02

+01.instill /ɪnˈstɪl/

+[v] Instill 1 to 2 drops, 4 to 5 times per day.

+"fill, as with a certain quality"

+02.testify  [ˈtestɪfaɪ]

+[verb] {~ (against/for sb) | ~ (to/about sth)} She refused to testify against her husband./Clintons agree to testify on Epstein.

+"to make a statement that sth happened or that sth is true, especially as a witness in court"

+[verb] Too many young people are unable to write or spell well, as employers will testify."to say that you believe sth is true because you have evidence of it"

+#### 02/04.02

+01.lesion /ˈliːʒn/

+[n] skin/brain lesions./We evaluate our method on several public medical image segmentation datasets for skin lesion segmentation and polyp segmentation, and the experimental results demonstrate the segmentation accuracy of our new method over state-of-the-art methods, while preserving memory and computational efficiency.

+"damage to the skin or part of the body caused by injury or by illness"

+02.polyp /ˈpɑːlɪp/

+[n] "a small lump that grows inside the body, especially in the nose, that is caused by disease but is usually harmless"

+#### 02/10.01

+01.lime [laɪm]

+[noun] lime juice./lime vs lemon.

+"a small green fruit, like a lemon, with a lot of sour juice, used in cooking and in drinks; the juice of this fruit"

+#### 02/11.03

+01.flour /ˈflaʊər/

+[n] "a fine white or brown powder made from grain, especially wheat , and used in cooking for making bread, cakes, etc."

+02.gluten /ˈɡluːtn/

+[n] We sell a range of gluten-free products (= not containing gluten ) .

+"a sticky substance that is a mixture of two proteins and is left when starch is removed from flour, especially wheat flour"

+03.gluteus /ˈɡluːtiəs/

+[n] {anatomy} "any of the three muscles in each buttock"

+#### 02/17.03

+01.mound [maʊnd]

+[noun] a Bronze Age burial mound. "a large pile of earth or stones; a small hill"

+[noun] a small mound of rice/sand. "a pile [paɪl] "

+[noun] {~ of sth} I've got a mound of paperwork to do."a large amount of sth"

+02.bronze /brɑːnz/

+[n] a bronze statue./South Korea now has one gold, two silver and three bronze medals, as the final week of the Winter Olympics got under way in northern Italy.

+"a dark reddish-brown metal made by mixing copper and tin"

+[adj] bronze skin.

+"dark reddish-brown in colour"

+03.silver [ˈsɪlvə(r)]

+[noun] a silver chain.

+"a chemical element.
+Silver is a greyish-white precious metal used for making coins, jewellery, decorative objects, etc."

+[adj] a silver car. "shiny greyish-white in colour"

+#### 02/18

+01.contestant [kənˈtestənt]

+[noun]" The project, led by Joanna Griffiths and Domino Kirke-Badgley, features many personal photos including this one of Jillian Harris, a former contestant on "The Bachelor," sharing an intimate moment with her husband and child.  /Why ‘Single’s Inferno’ keeps turning to Miss Korea contestants.

+"a person who takes part in a contest"

+02.Inferno /ɪnˈfɜːrnoʊ/

+[n] a blazing/raging inferno.

+"a very large dangerous fire that is out of control"

+03.disclaimer /dɪsˈkleɪmər/

+[n] Disclaimer: Your mind will try to tell you that there's no need to write everything.
+BUT, YOU HAVE TO.

+"A disclaimer is a statement in which a person says that they did not know about something or that they are not responsible for something."

+04.hilarious  [hɪˈleriəs]

+[adj] a hilarious joke/story. "extremely funny."

+05.miserable /ˈmɪzrəbl/

+[adj] We were cold, wet and thoroughly miserable.

+"very unhappy or uncomfortable"

+[adj] miserable housing conditions.

+"making you feel very unhappy or uncomfortable" -depressing-